THE SWAN AT STREATLEY

 Each village has the virtue that Dr. Johnson extolled when he said that "the finest landscape in the world is improved by a good inn in the foreground."

-The Swan at Streatley, right bank above lock -
+The Swan at Streatley, Left bank above lock -

 Swan at Streatley